StelianMorariu/Pawz/README.md

 <img src="art/app_demo.gif" width="200" height="400" />

-This is a simple app that reads and display data from [https://dog.ceo/dog-api/documentation/](https://dog.ceo/dog-api/documentation/)
+This is a simple app that reads and displays data from [https://dog.ceo/dog-api/documentation/](https://dog.ceo/dog-api/documentation/)

 ## Architecture

-I chose a simple MVVM architecture whit deterministic UI states represented by a specific [ViewState]().
+I chose a simple MVVM architecture with deterministic UI states represented by a specific [ViewState]().

 For this app it makes it really easy to render the UI and keep track of the current states(empty,error, data).